-Countless of successful women serve as witness to the fact that meditation increases productivity.
-Heather Hancock, CEO, is one of them: “There was no clutter in my mind anymore, and I started to do things at work in a lot less time; something that used to take three hours now takes one.”
-It is also a way to discovering great ideas that might give you your ‘break.’
+Countless of successful women serve as a witness to the fact that meditation increases productivity.
+Heather Hancock, the CEO, is one of them: “There was no clutter in my mind anymore, and I started to do things at work in a lot less time; something that used to take three hours now takes one.”
+It is also a way of discovering great ideas that might give you your ‘break.’

 As New York photographer and artist Olivia Locher puts it, “[t]o find the best ideas you have to go deep within yourself”.
 Those are two of the many other benefits of meditation.
 Even big names like Arianna Huffington and Oprah Winfrey consider meditation as an imperative to their success.

-May it be 5 minutes or 30 minutes a day, meditation can take you a long way.
+May it is 5 minutes or 30 minutes a day, meditation can take you a long way.
 This should include, of course, taking good care of yourself – physically, mentally, emotionally, etc. – by sleeping early, eating healthy, exercising regularly, decluttering your environment and cyberspace, and spending time with family/friends.
 Consider these alternative ways to manage stress as well.